 Play golf (equally appealing any other day of the week, as well).
 Siem Reap’s three award-winning courses are beautiful and challenging; the Faldo course at Angkor Resort is especially fine, with truly world-class practice facilities and a welcoming staff.

 The market and fun fair on 60 meter road to the east of the Angkor ticket booth.
 The whole spectacle sets up each afternoon and is buzzing with food and clothing stalls and fairground games (many built out of jury-rigged toys and other household items), and usually not a barang (Khmer for foreigner) in sight.

-Take one of our boats across the West Baray, an ancient reservoir near Angkor Thom, then walk through the charming and unspoiled farming village of Kork Tnout (literally, Island of Sugar Palms) to reach Villa Chandara, which we open to an exclusive group of diners each night.
+Take a boat across the West Baray, an ancient reservoir near Angkor Thom, then walk through the charming and unspoiled farming village of Kork Tnout (literally, Island of Sugar Palms) to reach Villa Chandara, which can be opened to an exclusive group of diners each night.
 Illuminated by candlelight and oil lamps and surrounded by rice paddies, settle in for an evening of free-flowing drinks and an 11-dish celebratory Khmer menu with other invited guests: ambassadors and rock stars mix with writers and professors.
 For the ultimate V.I.P. experience, you can take over the entire restaurant for a dinner conversation with Dr. Damian Evans, the leading academic at Angkor, and a private performance by Phare, Cambodia’s version of Cirque du Soleil.

 Where to Stay and What to Eat